aullman/OpenTok-Angular/README.md

 * props - The properties you want to pass to the [session.publish](http://www.tokbox.com/opentok/webrtc/docs/js/reference/Session.html#publish) method.

+#### Events

+* `"otPublisherError"` - This event is emitted on the scope if there is an error creating or publishing this publisher.

 #### Example Usage

 Include the OpenTok TB.min.js file and the opentok-angular.js file in your HTML.